The worm doth woo the mortal, death claims a living bride,

 “Come on kids,” I said.
 They were still pretty scared, so I shook my head behind Álvaro’s back like to say, “Never mind this asshole.
 Let’s go.”
 They crept out from behind the couch like the floor was covered in broken glass, instead of just joint stubs and bottle caps.
 That’s when the two cops behind Álvaro ran in.

-The guy on the floor looked up at me again, with that same worried look in his eyes that had told me two minutes earlier that he was willing to give up without everybody dying.
+The guy on the floor looked up at me again, with that same worried look in his eyes that, two minutes earlier, had told me he was willing to give up without everybody dying.

 The guy on the floor nodded and let his face settle into the comforting nastiness of the carpet.
 He looked like he wanted to fall asleep, even with Álvaro’s knee on his spine and Álvaro’s gun on the back of his head.
 The two other cops, whose names I never bothered learning, were trying to cuff the guy under Al’s leg.

 Too few minutes later, Al came into the kitchen where I was talking to the social worker and to the kids.
 Mainly because I didn’t want to talk Cop Talk right then.